-Common uses for drone-based mapping include: printing large size high resolution maps, excavation planning, construction site modeling, construction site progress monitoring, mining/quarrying material volume measure, as a faster and more affordable alternative to traditional surveying, and as virtual tours of property for marketing.
+Common uses for drone-based mapping include: render overlays, excavation planning, construction site modeling, construction site progress monitoring, printing large size high resolution maps, mining/quarrying material volume measure, as a faster and more affordable alternative to traditional surveying, and as virtual tours of property for marketing.

 The screenshots below show examples of some of the possible output options for drone survey data.
 All images use the same survey data and can be created simultaneously in a single processing step, speeding turn around time on your project.